kyma-project/kyma/docs/service-catalog/06-01-service-binding-usage.md

 ## Sample custom resource

 This is a sample resource in which the ServiceBindingUsage injects a Secret associated with the `redis-instance-binding` ServiceBinding to the `redis-client` Deployment in the `production` Namespace.
-In this example, the **conditions.status** field is set to `True`, which means that the ServiceBinding injection is successful.
-If this field is set to `False`, the **message** and **reason** fields appear.
-This example has also the **envPrefix.name** field specified, which adds a prefix to the environment variables injected from a given Secret.
-This allows you to separate environment variables from different Secrets in case you inject more than one Secret to your application.
+In this example, the **status.conditions.status** field is set to `True`, which means that the ServiceBinding injection is successful.
+If the injection fails, this field is set to `False` and the **message** and **reason** fields appear.
+This example has also the **envPrefix.name** field specified, which adds a prefix to all environment variables injected from a given Secret to your Pod.
+This allows you to separate environment variables injected from different Secrets.
 By default, the prefixing is disabled.
 Set the **envPrefix.name** to enable it.

+>**NOTE:** The prefix itself is not separated from the name of an environment variable by any character.
+If you want to separate your prefix, add a special character at the end of it.

 ```
 apiVersion: servicecatalog.kyma-project.io/v1alpha1